 5. Using the Highest Resolution

-New Smartphones such as the Samsung Galaxy A50 (Click here to buy online) are excellent phones that can fire at very high resolution.
+New Smartphones such as the Samsung Galaxy A50 are excellent phones that can click at very high resolution.
 And usually the higher the photo’s resolution, the better it will look.
 To ensure that your pictures are of high quality, select the highest picture resolution available in your camera settings.
-Using the rear-mirror for your selfies, instead of the front mirror, whenever possible.
+Using the rear-mirror for your selfies, instead of the front mirror.

-When selecting the highest resolution for images, you will need to store them outside rather than in storage of your computer.
-To keep them off your computer, use photo-applications and cloud storage services like Picasa, Flickr and Dropbox.
-Additionally, a high-micro-or Sim card may also be purchased to store such high-directly on your camera.
+When selecting the highest resolution for images, you will need to store them outside rather than in the phone storage.
+To keep them on your computer, use photo-applications and cloud storage services like Picasa, Flickr, and Dropbox.
+Additionally, a high-micro-or Sim card may also be purchased to store such images directly on your phone.

 6. Get Closer Instead of Zooming In

-Most telephones have a zoom feature, but you should never use it.
-It enlarges the picture but sacrifices the consistency, giving rise to grainy, blurred images that you are probably too ashamed to share.
+Most phones have a zoom feature, but you should never use it.
+It enlarges the picture and sacrifices the consistency, giving rise to grainy, blurred images that you are probably too ashamed to share.

 Our Social Media Links :